 If the terms of a financial asset are modified, the Group evaluates whether the cash flows of the modified asset are substantially different.
-If the cash flows are substantially different, then the contractual rights to cash flows from the original financial asset are deemed to have expired.
-In this case, the original financial asset is de-recognised with the difference recognised as a de-recognition gain or loss and a new financial asset is recognised at fair value.
+If the cash flows are substantially different, then the contractual rights to cash flows from the original financial asset b.
+Financial liabilities

 In case the modification of asset does not result in de-recognition, the Group will recalculate the gross carrying amount of the asset by discounting the modified contractual cash-flows using EIR prior to the modification.
-Any difference between the recalculated amount and the existing gross carrying amount is recognised in the consolidated statement of income for asset modification.
+Any difference between the recalculated amount and the existing gross carrying amount is recognised in the consolidated statement of income for asset modification